yvonne90190/Vector-Space-Model/WSM_Project2/README.md

 # **WSM Project 2: Building IR systems based on the Lemur Project**

-In this project I implement several different retrieval methods, i.e. algorithms that given a user's request (query) and a corpus of documents assign a score to each document according to its relevance to the query.
-Some of these retrieval methods will be the implementation of the basic retrieval models studied in the class (e.g. TF-IDF, BM25, Language Models with different Smoothing).
-I use the toolkits of Lemur Project, which includes search engines, browser toolbars, text analysis tools, and data resources that support research and development of information retrieval and text mining.
-I heavily read its wiki, [Lemur Project](http://www.lemurproject.org/) and [Indri Search Engine Wiki](http://sourceforge.net/p/lemur/wiki/Home/), in order to understand how to use the toolkits.
+In this project I implement several different retrieval methods, (e.g. TF-IDF, BM25, Language Models with different Smoothing). by use thing toolkits of [Lemur Project](http://www.lemurproject.org/) and [Indri Search Engine](http://sourceforge.net/p/lemur/wiki/Home/)

+i.e. algorithms that given a user's request (query) and a corpus of documents assign a score to each document according to its relevance to the query.

 ## Document Corpus
-Use WT2g, a 2GB corpus of Web documents to test my algorithms, and run my experiments. ([Here](http://ir.dcs.gla.ac.uk/test_collections/wt10g.html) are details about the corpus (WT10g instead), in case you are interested.)
+Use WT2g, a 2GB corpus of Web documents to test my algorithms, and run my experiments. ([Here](http://ir.dcs.gla.ac.uk/test_collections/wt10g.html) are details about the corpus (WT10g instead))

 For the corpus, I construct two indexes, (a) with stemming, and (b) without stemming.
 Both indexes contain stopwords.
 For stemming, I can use the porter (Porter) stemmer.
 Below is an example of index information:
 <table>